Wine in religious communities of the Middle East: Wine in Christian communities

 Lebanon is among the oldest sites of wine production in the world.
 The Israelite prophet Hosea (780–725 BC) is said to have urged his followers to return to Yahweh so that "they will blossom as the vine, [and] their fragrance will be like the wine of Lebanon".
 The Phoenicians of its coastal strip were instrumental in spreading wine and viticulture throughout the Mediterranean in ancient times.
 Despite the many conflicts of the region, the country has an annual production of about 600,000 cases of wine.
-Recently the sector has been witnessing an unprecedented growth.
-The number of wineries went from 5 in 1998 to over 30 nowadays.
+Recently, the sector has been witnessing an unprecedented growth.
+The number of wineries went from 5 in 1998 to over 30 today.

-Monasteries (Arabic dayr دير) that were numerous in what are now Iraq, Syria, Palestine, and Egypt usually included, in addition to a church and monks’ cells, an inn or caravanserais and land for agricultural cultivation.
+Monasteries (Arabic dayr دير) that were numerous in what are now Iraq, Syria, Palestine, and Egypt usually included, in addition to a church and monks< cells, an inn or caravanserais and land for agricultural cultivation.
 The monasteries drew revenue to meet their needs from their agricultural produce, most commonly date and olive products, and wine.
 Monasteries often became notable for their vintages, the inns and taverns attached to them became popular as private destinations for urban elites who enjoyed alcohol, and monasteries eventually came to figure prominently in Arabic khamriyya poetry.
 Monasteries and convents such as those in Qutrabbul, ‘Ana, Karkh, Falluj, Mosul, and Zandaward in Iraq, and the Convent of the Transfiguration in Syria, produced wine to such an extent that “monks became thus the biggest producers of wine in the Muslim lands.”

-Arab elites in particular visited monastery taverns frequently enough that an entire literary genre, known as dayriyyāt, developed.
+The Arab elites, in particular, visited monastery taverns frequently enough that an entire literary genre, known as dayriyyāt, developed.
 The Kitāb al-Diyārāt (“monastery books”) collected poems and stories that described time spent in revelry at monasteries.